Find flights

 Average price

-When is the cheapest time to fly to Tel Aviv?
+What are the cheapest airlines that fly to Tel Aviv?

 Take a break from the intensity of other places in Israel and enjoy a little rest and respite in Tel Aviv.
 Situated nicely along the Mediterranean, Tel Aviv has some of the most beautiful beaches in the world.
 After a lazy day on the beach, head out for some nightlife, which some say could rival that of New York City or London.
 Tel Aviv is growing – both in population and in modernisation – at a very fast pace.
 Today, many travellers on Tel Aviv flights are heading for business meetings in the city’s financial centre, or stopping overnight before boarding additional flights to Israel’s other destinations.